baymax06in19/baymax06in19.github.io/README.md

 ## LLM — Large Language Model

-The reason behind the recent major breakthrough of the term **AI** comes mainly from advancements in **LLMs**.
+The reason behind the recent major breakthrough of the term **AI** is **LLMs** .....
 We will dive deep and completely understand and build our own LLM in the future in a separate branch.
 But for now, our main focus is on **how to use LLMs**.

 ---